L&E Research

 DWG Admin on March 5, 2025

 Fresh off the press, it’s another of our Challenging the Status Qual blogs!
 In the previous edition we dove into understanding participant motivations and the frustrations that appear in the screening process.
-Now, let’s shift our focus to what makes research participation not just a necessary task but a deeply fulfilling experience, and most importantly, how can we keep it that way.

 Research participants consistently report that the process of contributing to studies is engaging.
 This engagement stems from a combination of the ‘big three’: intellectual stimulation, social engagement, and the tangible financial rewards that come at the end.

 Engaging with new products, ideas, and concepts is valuable for participants.
 Research becomes an intellectual pursuit that keeps them motivated and interested in the process.
 People consistently enjoy delving into topics that are thought-provoking and relevant to their lives and having engaging discussions.
-This not only satisfies their curiosity but also gives them a sense of peeking behind the curtain, to explore products like never before.
-Discussion and idea-sharing further enhance their desire to contribute meaningfully and feel intellectually stimulated by the work and each other.

 One participant stated that: ‘It’s always fun to hear what people are thinking.
 There are a lot of smart people here.’

-Social Engagement: Creating Spaces for Community
+Social Engagement: Research Methods For Creating Spaces For Community

 Participants often value research as an opportunity to learn about new products and ideas while sharing their opinions in a structured and non-judgmental space.
 They find it rewarding to be in sessions where they not only express their views but also hear from others, taking part in a fun community activity.